Renda02/landing-page/README.md

 # landing-page
-#A responsive website using HTML and CSS.
+#A responsive website built using HTML and SCSS.